jungterry/devops-project-2/README.md

 ## Scripts

-CloudFormation scripts were written to deploy network and servers required to meet the project requirements.
-Each folders in this repository contains CloundFormation scripts for deploy necessary infrastructure in AWS services.
-Utils folder contain bash scripts to help create, update, and delete stacks to help manage the deployment.
+CloudFormation scripts are written to deploy network and servers required to meet the project requirements.
+Each folder in this repository contains CloundFormation scripts to deploy necessary infrastructure in AWS services.
+Utils folder contains bash scripts to help create, update, and delete stacks to help manage the deployment.